Easy Peach Crumble Recipe

 Peach crumble needs just a handful of budget-friendly pantry staples:

 • Peaches: The best are fresh peaches – and plenty of them!
-In a pinch, you can use canned or frozen but will need to adjust your recipe slightly.
+In a pinch, you can use canned peaches or frozen, but will need to adjust your recipe slightly.

 • Lemon Juice: Use fresh for the best flavor.
 Lime juice also works.
 If you want a zestier filling, add a teaspoon of lemon zest with the juice.